Phazyck/some-say-home/README.md

 #Some say home...

-...is where the heart is.
+...is where the heart is
 This bot says it can be many other things too.

 This bot composes tweets describing where home is, by using other tweets containing the words "is where" as reference.